When I was a younger entrepreneur, I couldn’t help but wonder if investing in real estate was a good idea.

 Here’s why: It depends on where you are at in life, your income, and also your goal.
 It’s like asking, “Well, should I buy a condo, or I should I buy a house?”
 It depends on whether you want a garden.
 If you want to have a gym.
 If you want a condo lifestyle, so you deal with less maintenance.
 Or if you love to spend your spare time gardening and lounging outside.

-Buying a home is a major decision, probably the most important investment that you’ll ever make in your life.
+Investing in real estate and buying a home is a major decision, probably the most important investment that you’ll ever make in your life.

 So today I’m going to give you some principles that will help you to make these decisions wisely.
 I’m going to share some insights with you based on my experience as an entrepreneur and investor.